 There are three main types of burglary charges in Texas, each depending on what is allegedly burglarized: Burglary of a Building, Burglary of a Habitation, and Burglary of a Vehicle.

 >Burglary of a Building, also known as non-residential burglary, occurs when a building is entered with the intent to steal or take items, where the building or structure is not a home.

 Burglary of a Habitation, common called Burglary of a Home, occurs when an individual enters a building with the intent to steal items from within, where that building is the occupied dwelling.
-The building need not contain people or be occupied at the time of the entering, as long as the home is occupied as a residence.
+The building need not contain people or be occupied at the time of the entering, as long as the building is occupied as a residence.

 For individuals arrested for Burglary of a Habitation, the penalty is a felony of the second degree.
-The offense is elevated to a felony of the first degree if: (1) the premises are a habitation; and(2) any party to the offense entered the habitation with intent to commit a felony other than felony theft or committed or attempted to commit a felony other than felony theft.
+The offense is elevated to a felony of the first degree if: (1) the premises are a habitation; and, (2) the habitation was entered with intent to commit a felony other than felony theft.

 For individuals arrested for Burglary of a Building, the penalty is a state jail felony if committed in a building other than a habitation, with a maximum sentence of two years in the state jail and fines.

 While not common in Travis County, some jurisdictions charge Shoplifting cases as Burglary, where a person enters a Commercial store with the intent to steal items.

 If you're looking for other offenses that are related to this one, you can see more information below, or click related legal offenses.